It's Rush Limbaugh and the Excellence IN Broadcasting Network Having more fun than a human being should be allowed to have while serving humanity.

 You seem to think that only Democrats are going to be affected by this.

-You gotta have faith.
+You got to have faith.

-You gotta look forward, you gotta be positive about this.
+You got to be positive about this.

-Uh and if it doesn't, they are going to blow it by but they've got nothing new to say.
+And if it doesn't, they are going to blow it.

-Every day they do it, I'm gonna come here and I'm gonna set him straight.
+I'm going to come here and I'm going to set them straight.

-Um This is all about informing and educating people.
+This is all about informing and educating people.

 This is what the political process is all about.

-And if I sit down, and if I drop it now out of fear that I'm just rallying the enemy, they're going to get away with it.
+And if I sit down and if I drop it now out of fear that I'm just rallying the enemy, they're going to get away with it.

 And they're not going to get away with it with me here.